 Aid Station 4 to Finish

-You will cross over the road and run a short section of trail (~.75 miles) before hitting a 200 meter x-country section.
-You will then drop onto Road 2610, crossing Lemolo Lake Dam, climb a short, steep hill and then finally turning into Lemolo Lake Resort and the FINISH at the lake’s edge.
+You will cross over the road and run a short section of trail (~.75 miles) before hitting Road 2610, crossing Lemolo Lake Dam, climb a short, steep hill and then finally turning into Lemolo Lake Resort and the FINISH near the lake’s edge.

 There are four aid stations along the course.
-Aid stations offer your typical ultra fare: PB&J, crackers and cookies, pretzels, pickles, fruit, GU gels, Glukos energy drink, soda, and water.
+Aid stations offer your typical ultra fare: PB&J, crackers and cookies, pretzels, pickles, fruit, GU gels, GU electrolyte drink, soda, and water.
 Runners are welcome to carry their own food too.

 There is a 1:00 p.m. cutoff at Aid Station #2 (Toketee Lake Campground, mile 13.3).
 Runners who do not depart prior to 1:00 p.m. are not allowed to continue.